 In the ordinary course of business, the nature of the Company's business subjects it to claims, lawsuits, regulatory examinations or investigations and other proceedings, any of which could result in the imposition of fines, penalties or other sanctions against the Company.
-The Company is subject to several of these matters at the present time, including, among others, a matter in which the Company has been responding to requests for information from the U.S. Securities and Exchange Commission in connection with an investigation of aspects of the Company's information access barriers.
-The Company is cooperating with this civil investigation.
+The Company is subject to several of these matters at the present time, including, among others, a matter in which the Company has been responding to requests for information from the SEC in connection with an investigation of aspects of the Company's information access barriers.
+The Company has continued to cooperate with this civil investigation and engaged in settlement discussions.
+The Company has been unable to reach a settlement and has received a Wells Notice from the SEC, to which it has responded.
+The Company expects the SEC to file an action against the Company and/or VFI, together, the "Company Parties" alleging violations of federal securities laws with respect to the Company's information barriers policies and procedures for the specified time period in and around January 2018 to April 2019 and related statements made by the Company Parties during such period.
+The Company believes it would have meritorious defenses in the event of such an action and intends to defend itself vigorously.
+Specifically, the Company would plan to assert, among other defenses, that it maintained reasonable policies, procedures and controls to protect data during the period consistent with applicable law, that related statements made to clients and investors were true and accurate, and that the statute of limitations has expired with respect to certain claims.